Fair Vertex Problems Parameterized by Cluster Vertex Deletion: Missing proof from

-We already ensured that the solution will comply with $\shape$ and the fair cost of any node inside any clique is at most $k$.
-It remains to calculate the fair cost for every $v \in \MSs$.
-To do so, we need to distinguish two cases as we only consider coherent shapes.
-For all cliques of a specific \cT, and for every \nT, we know whether we take almost all or almost none vertices of \nT as describe in matrix \mtx in \shape.
-That allows us to count fair cost of the vertices in the modulator.
+We have ensured that the solution will comply with $\shape$ and that the fair cost of every vertex inside any clique is at most $k$.
+It remains to bound the fair cost for every $v \in \MSs$.
+To do so, we need to distinguish two cases, as we only consider coherent shapes.
+For all cliques $C$ of a specific type $\cT$, and for every $\nT$, we know whether we take almost all or almost none vertices of $C_\nT$ as described in the matrix $\mtx$ in $\shape$.
+This allows us to count the fair cost contributions of the vertices in the modulator. \lv{